aminophen/platex-tools/README.md

 This bundle is an extended version of latex-tools bundle developed by LaTeX team, mainly intended to support pLaTeX2e and upLaTeX2e.
+Currently patches for latex-tools bundle and ms bundle (by Martin Martin Schröder) are included.

 ## Character encoding